 - Disconnect from technology – turn off your phone, or the computer, or the television just for a little while.
 No matter how useful they are technology will distract us from being present with our children.
 Who, by the way, will notice when we are distracted.

 - Silence the demands of the to do list by setting it aside- realize that what you have accomplished so far is good enough for today.
-Instead of focusing on getting it all done go and enjoy some time with your children.
+Then go and enjoy some time with your children.
 I must confess as a recovering perfectionist I continue to struggle to put this idea into practice.
 Still I have learned that silencing the list can be very liberating.

 - Take the time to really notice your children while they are still with you.
 Cherish every stage of childhood.
 Be conscious of the dimples that appear when your baby smiles at you, or how your preschooler’s hand feels in yours, the funny faces your child makes when they are concentrating, or how your teenage daughter looks when talking animatedly about her day.